Don't miss out on our most popular holiday event:

 Step 4: Take a Sexual Assault Examiner Class

 The International Association of Forensic Nurses (IAFN) states that the minimum requirement to practice as a SANE is completing a Sexual Assault Examiner Class.
-The class includes 40 hours of classroom training, along with 40 hours of clinical work.
+The class includes 40 hours of classroom training and 40 hours of clinical work.

 Step 5: Earn Your Certification

 The IAFN offers certification for SANE nurses.
-The SANE-A (adult) and SANE-P (pediatric) certifications are available to those that meet eligibility requirements.
-Note, the requirements are the same for both certifications.
+The SANE-A (adult) and SANE-P (pediatric) certifications are available to those who meet eligibility requirements.
+Note that the conditions are the same for both credentials.

 • Hold an active, unrestricted license as an RN in the United States or a US territory